Voodoo Child (Slight Return): Lyrics and interpretation

 During a January 1, 1970, performance with the Band of Gypsys, Hendrix introduced the song as the "Black Panthers' national anthem" (included on the album Live at the Fillmore East).
 At the time, he was being pressured to make a statement about racial issues in the U.S.

 Live recordings

 "Voodoo Child (Slight Return)" became a staple of Hendrix's concert performances, varying in length from seven to 18 minutes.
 Recordings from the Winterland Ballroom, Royal Albert Hall, Woodstock, and the Fillmore East were later released on The Jimi Hendrix Concerts, Hendrix in the West, Woodstock, and Live at the Fillmore East.
-Many more recordings have also been issued (see List of songs recorded by Jimi Hendrix § Voodoo Child (Slight Return)).
+Many more recordings have also been issued (see List of songs recorded by Jimi Hendrix § Voodoo Child (Slight Return), the last performance of Voodoo Child (Slight Return) was at the Open Air Peace and Love Festival in Fehmarn, Germany on September 6th 1970, roughly a week before his death.

 Critical reception and recognition

 An AllMusic reviewer described the song as "a perfect example of how Hendrix took the Delta blues form and not only psychedelicized it, but cast an even more powerful spell by delivering the lyric in the voice of a voodoo priest".
 Also noted is Hendrix's guitar work: "Opening with a simple riff on the wah-wah pedal, the song explodes into full sonic force, the guitarist hitting the crunching chords and taking the astral-inspired leads for which he became infamous.
 The real guitar explorations happen midway through the song, while the basic, thundering riff is unrelenting".

 Joe Satriani said of the song: "It's just the greatest piece of electric guitar work ever recorded.
 In fact, the whole song could be considered the holy grail of guitar expression and technique.
 It is a beacon of humanity."
 Rolling Stone magazine included the song at number 102 on their list of the 500 Greatest Songs of All Time.
 Many musicians have covered "Voodoo Child (Slight Return)" both on record and in live performances, sometimes with the title changed to "Voodoo Chile (Slight Return)" or shortened to "Voodoo Child".